 Whew, it’s a bit of a mouthful, isn’t it?
 Whoever remembers that when it comes to gettin’ freaky?
 Not me.

 After SSC, a middle child was born – meet RACK.
-To help clear up the confusion and ambiguity about SSC, RACK stood for Risk Aware Consensual Kink.
+To help clear up the confusion and ambiguity surrounding SSC, RACK stood for Risk Aware Consensual Kink.
 It made sense and it was judgement-free.
-It was no longer down to the outsider to decide what was or was not within the thresholds of SSC.
-Instead, it was for the individuals involved to decide what they did within the confines of RACK, and both mutually consenting to the activities, having both understood the risks.
-For those who like their kink a little bit rougher than some, this was a moment to rejoice.
+It was no longer down to the outsider to decide what was or was not within the thresholds of SSC., instead, it was for the individuals involved to decide For those who like their kink a little bit rougher than some, this was a moment to rejoice.

 But all of a sudden, along comes PRICK to steal the show.